Nata Lee Flaunts Insane Curves In Skimpy Black Lingerie

 Russian bombshell Nata Lee shared a jaw-dropping new photo of herself to social media on Sunday, September 27, captivating her 5.4 million Instagram followers.

 The 21-year-old internet sensation was photographed on a balcony.
-Nata was the subject in focus as she stood centered in the frame while the background behind her was blurred.
-She posed face-front with her left hand on her locks, and her right hand holding on to the balcony’s guardrail.
-Her head was tilted downwards and to the right as she kept her eyes closed, emitting an unbothered energy.
+Nata was in focus as she stood centered in the frame while the background behind her was blurred.
+She posed with her left hand in her locks and her right hand holding on to the balcony’s rail.
+Her head was tilted downward and to the right as she kept her eyes almost closed, emitting an unbothered energy.
 She also pushed one leg forward to further highlight her curvy physique.

 Her mid-length, highlighted blond hair was styled in large, loose waves that cascaded down her back and over her shoulders.

-Nata showed off her bosomy assets in a revealing, padded black bra that put her massive cleavage on full display.
-She teamed the intimate garment with scanty, black lace panties, and a matching garter belt that held up a pair of sexy lace-top thigh highs.
-The beauty accessorized with a pair of drop pearl earrings.
+Nata showed off her assets in a revealing black bra that put her massive cleavage on full display.
+She teamed the intimate garment with scanty, black lace panties and a matching garter belt that held up a pair of sexy lace-top thigh-highs.
+The beauty accessorized with a set of drop pearl earrings.

-In the post’s caption, Nata offered some advice to her followers, telling them to purchase sexy lingerie “not for your boyfriend, but for your self-indulgence.”
-She also revealed that her bra and panty set was designed and manufactured by Fashion Nova, an online clothing company she has promoted frequently in the past.
+In the post’s caption, Nata offered some advice to her followers, telling them to purchase sexy lingerie for themselves, not their boyfriends.
+She also revealed that her bra and panty set was designed by Fashion Nova, an online clothing company she has promoted frequently in the past.

 She credited the photo to her boyfriend, Russian-based photographer Alexander Mavrin.
 The creative has shot most of his lady’s Instagram content.
 He has also photographed her for Mavrin Magazine — an online and print-based publication he founded.